rollercoaster111/renderbenders/README.md

 </p>

 <p align="center">
-  Fig. 2: An example of the script for specifying how a job should be executed.
+  Fig. 2: An example of the script for specifying how a job should be executed
 </p>

 Figure 2 shows one of the configurations (an example of the script) for specifying how a job should be executed.
 RenderBender uses Torque/Maui HPC Scheduler and requests two nodes from the system (each node is assigned two tasks) by uncommenting “##PBS -l nodes=2:ppn=2”; RenderBender uses Slurm  HPC Scheduler and requests two nodes from the system (each node is assigned two tasks) by uncommenting “##SBATCH -N 2” and “##SBATCH --ntasks-per-node=2”.
 RenderBender uses the openMPI by uncommenting “#module add openmpi/3.0.0”.